 The purpose of this Group is to stimulate members to think about interesting issues and to have fun debating the arguments with others in a safe environment.

 The group is run along the lines of a traditional debating society.
 Every few months we choose motions for future meetings.
 One person is nominated to propose each motion and one to oppose it.
 (If numbers permit, seconders might also be nominated).
 This allows time for them to research the subject of the motion.
 A third person is also nominated to preside as 'Speaker' to control the debate.
 After opening arguments that are subject to strict time limits, the debate is opened to speakers from the 'floor' and at the conclusion of the debate a vote is taken.

 The Group intends to offer a stimulating and challenging experience where members may even find themselves marshalling arguments for motions with which they disagree!

-On 16th January 2019 we debated the motion The development of genetically modified organisms should be banned.
+On 20th March 2019 we debated the motion Violent video games should be censored.

 Our future programme is:

 Wednesday May 15th at 2pm

 Using more referendums would benefit UK democracy

 Please make contact via the link above.